722 Gore Avenue (Temporary Firehall Annex) rezoning application

 Fire Operations question: Will the Annex Firehall be the VFRS crew dispatched to an overdose that happens (for example) on Union, near the Nora Hendrix Place housing?
 How about a fire on Union and Jackson?

-Kastanis asked about 1 month ago
+Kastanis asked 4 months ago

 Vancouver Fire and Rescue Services (VFRS) have provided the following response: